-I am honored to have received a SSHRC Insight Grant to collect histories of AIDS activism; Gary Kinsman and I will be working on this until the fall of 2018, along with a fabulous crew of research assistants and co-researchers.
+I am honored to have received a grant to collect histories of AIDS activism; Gary Kinsman and I will be working on this until the fall of 2018, along with a fabulous crew of research assistants and co-researchers.

 Broadly, my research examines how we work with situated, relational subjectivity in the context of aiming to transform the social world that shapes us.
 I’m especially interested in points of friction in political formation, particularly gender, (dis)ability, and race.
 How are categories of difference like these simultaneously fictions and material realities?
 What does it mean to pursue flourishing in the context of oppression?
 How are “big” political categories subjectively and personally experienced and worked with?